TeamStepping/Stepping.NET/docs/README.md

 ### DTM Server

 DTM Server is a mature transaction manager that can be used with Stepping.
-By using DTM, you can use many other distributed transaction modes like SAGA, TCC, and XA.
+By using DTM, you also get many other distributed transaction modes like SAGA, TCC, and XA.

 See DTM's [document](https://en.dtm.pub/guide/install.html) to learn how to install the DTM Server.